How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 10 Actionable Steps to Turn Data into Insights

-Metrics are easy; insight is hard — it’s one thing to gather lots of data, but another to make them a valuable asset.
-Thankfully, there’s a tried and tested method to get answers.
+Metrics are easy; insight is hard — it’s one thing to collect data, but another to turn it into something useful… Thankfully, there’s a tried and tested method to get answers.

 Cue in the scientific method.